achaudhary591/QMONEY/README.md

 and Alpha vantage) REST API calls using Spring REST Template and applying OOP abstraction using java interfaces and Exception Handling.

+# BRIEF
+A visual stock portfolio analyzer.
+QMoney is a visual stock portfolio analyzer.
+It helps portfolio managers make trade recommendations for their clients.
+During the course of this Micro-Experience, the developer:  Implemented the core logic of the portfolio manager and published it as a library.
+Refactored code to add support for multiple stock quote services.
+Improved application stability and performance.
+Skills Learned:  Java, REST API, Jackson, Interfaces, Code Refactoring, Gradle